Addepar/ember-table/tests/dummy/app/pods/docs/guides/header/size-constraints/template.md

 <aside>
   `eq-container` mode should generally be paired with `resizeMode='fluid'` to get a more natural resize effect.
-This is useful for tables that must fit a constrained space, like tables in a powerpoint
+This is useful for tables that must fit a constrained space, like tables in a powerpoint.
+  <br><br>
+  If you need to make a small adjustment to the container width (such as to account for a customized scrollbar that would cover some portion of the container width), set `containerWidthAdjustment` to a numerical value equal to the amount you need the measured container width to be adjusted.
 </aside>

 {{#docs-demo as |demo|}}